fewd-sg/fewd-3-lectures/readme.md

 # Lectures

-These are lecture slides.
-They can be viewed online by clicking the links
+These are the slides shown in class for the lessons.
+They can be viewed online or downloaded by clicking the links below:
-below:

 1. HTML Basics ([web][1-web] | [pdf][1-pdf])
 2. CSS Basics ([web][2-web] | [pdf][2-pdf])